xames3/xa/docs/source/miscellany/guiding-stars.rst

 -------------------------------------------------------------------------------

-**Fatemeh**, our paths crossed thanks to :ref:`Dr. Tovar <antonio-tovar>` while I was still a student at DePaul and you were teaching at NLU.
-I was supposed to shadow and learn from you in your Machine Learning class, and that experience became a turning point in my academic career.
-To me, you're more than a fellow professor; you're a mentor, a friend, and perhaps my greatest well-wisher.
+**Fatemeh**, our paths crossed thanks to :ref:`Dr. Tovar <antonio-tovar>` while I was still a student at DePaul and you were already teaching at NLU.
+To me, you're more than a colleague; you're a mentor and perhaps my greatest well-wisher.

 .. figure:: ../assets/media/young-at-our-graduation-1.jpg
     :alt: Fatemeh attending my graduation ceremony, alongside Young